Ricardo Villagrán

-Ricardo Villagran (born 1938 in Corrientes) is an Argentine illustrator known for his work in the American comic book industry.
+Ricardo Villagran (born 1938) is an Argentine illustrator known for his work in the American comic book industry.

 Biography

 Early life and education

 Villagran was born in the small northern city of Corrientes in 1938.
-Drawing being his all-consuming interest since the age of four, it was considered only reasonable that after high school he attend Escuela Nacional de Bellas Artes in Buenos Aires.
+Since drawing has been his all-consuming interest from the age of four, it was considered reasonable for him to attend Escuela Nacional de Bellas Artes in Buenos Aires after high school.
 Villagran began taking freelance art assignments for various advertising companies, printers and comic publishers while still attending college.
 He even continued to do art assignments during his compulsory service in the Argentine Army.

 Commercial illustration

 After his discharge from the military, Villagran began working as a commercial artist and illustrator.
 His list of clients grew to include the majority of the larger advertising agencies and printing houses in Argentina.
 In 1969, Villagran began doing comic art for Editorial Columba (Buenos Aires, Rio de Janeiro, Lima, Caracas, Asunción, Montevideo, Santiago) Codex Ediciones, Guisa (Spain), Eura (Rome), and Fleetway (London).